apache/openwhisk/docs/actions.md

 # Creating and invoking OpenWhisk actions

 Actions are stateless code snippets that run on the OpenWhisk platform.
 An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
-For example, an action can be used to detect the faces in an image, aggregate a set of API calls, or post a Tweet.
+For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.

 Actions can be explicitly invoked, or run in response to an event.
 In either case, each run of an action results in an activation record that is identified by a unique activation ID.
 The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.
 Actions can also be composed of calls to other actions or a defined sequence of actions.

+Learn how to create, invoke, and debug actions in your preferred development environment:
 * [JavaScript](#creating-and-invoking-javascript-actions)
 * [Swift](#creating-swift-actions)
 * [Python](#creating-python-actions)